THE BOARD OF EDUCATION OF THE

 6.03 Emergency Closings, Delayed Openings and Early Dismissals.
 Teacher attendance shall not be required when student attendance is not required due to emergency closings.
 In the event of a delayed opening for students, duty teachers shall arrive 30 minutes prior to the starting time for students.
 Other teachers shall arrive 15 minutes prior to the starting time for students.
 In the event of an early dismissal, duty teachers shall leave 30 minutes after the ending time for students, and other teachers shall leave 15 minutes after the ending time for students.

 6.04 School Calendar.
 The school calendar shall be prepared by the Superintendent and submitted to the employees and the Association's President for their comments and suggestions prior to adoption of the calendar by the Board.
 If any days placed in the calendar for emergency closings remain unused, then each such day shall be reduced from the calendar in the following manner: Two days shall be placed around the Memorial Day weekend; one day shall be placed on the Monday after the Easter Weekend unless already part of vacation schedule; one day shall be placed around the last weekend prior to the end of school and prior to exams; and one day, if necessary, shall be used to extend the spring vacation.
 If such days are used, they shall remain in the calendar in the reverse order.
+If Project Graduation does not continue to exist, then the Superintendent may elect to remove the unused days from the end of the school year.

 7.01 a.
 In-School Work Day.